 ARTICLE VIII – COMMITTEES

 The Executive Board

 may, by resolution, designate such standing committees for such purposes and

 having such powers as it may determine, and the President shall designate such

 special committees as he may deem appropriate and may appoint the chair and its

-members of all committees.
+members of all such committees.
+The

-ARTICLE IX – BUDGET & FISCAL YEAR
+ARTICLE IX – BUDGET &

 annual income and expense budget, and a comparison of the previous year’s

 projected budget with the actual results shall be prepared by the Treasurer for

 each fiscal year and shall be approved by the Executive Board before the start

 of the Board of Directors.

-ARTICLE X – REGIONAL RABBINIC ADVISOR
+ARTICLE X – REGIONAL

 There shall be a

 Regional Rabbinic Advisor selected from time to time by the Executive Board who

-is the Rabbi of an affiliated Men’s Club or Brotherhood and a member of the Rabbinical Assembly and of the
+is a Rabbi of an affiliated Men’s Club or Brotherhood and a member of the

 ARTICLE XI – AMENDMENTS

 These bylaws may be

 amended by a two-thirds majority vote of the Board of Directors present and

 voting at any Board of Directors meeting, provided that any proposed bylaw

-amendment shall be mailed by first class mail or e-mail to each member of the Board of
+amendment shall be mailed by first class mail to each member of the Board of

 Directors for his review at least seven calendar days in advance of the

-ARTICLE XII – SUPERCESION & EFFECT
+ARTICLE XII – SUPERCESSION

 Upon the adoption

 of these bylaws by a two-thirds majority vote of the Board of Directors present

-and voting at any Board of Directors meeting, as per Article XII of the
+and voting at any Board of Directors meeting as per Article XII of the

 Constitution of the Seaboard Region of the Federation of Jewish Men’s Clubs

 originally dated November 1, 1990, these bylaws shall take full force and